-The Aeolipile was the world's first rotating steam engine or more technically correct, a steam reaction turbine.
+The Aeolipile was the world's first rotating steam engine, or more technically correct, a steam reaction turbine.
 It was devised by the great Heron of Alexandria in the 1st Century AD and described it in great detail in his book Pneumatica.

-Once the steam reaches the sphere it escapes through one of two nozzles at the ends of two, small, opposingly pointing arms.
+Once the steam reaches the sphere, it escapes through one of two nozzles at the ends of two, small, opposingly pointing arms.
 The escaping steam generates thrust and causes the sphere to rotate.

-Wheels, technically the wheel and axle is one of the six simple machines as defined in antiquity and expanded during the Renaissance.
+The wheel and axle is one of the six simple machines as defined in antiquity and expanded during the Renaissance.

 The earliest actual evidence of a physical wheel-axle combination comes from Slovenia and is dated to around 3360-3030 BC.

-3. Windmills Began to Replace Manpower
+3. Windmills began to replace manpower

-These early windmills consisted of sails radiating from a vertical axis within a building with two large openings for the inlet and outlet of wind diametrically opposite each other.
+These early windmills consisted of sails radiating from a vertical axis within a building, with two large openings for the inlet and outlet of wind, diametrically opposite each other.
 The mills were used to directly drive single pairs of millstones without the use of gears.

-Pulleys come in various types:-
+Pulleys come in various types: